michael-pruglo/PongSDL2/README.md

 > Pong.exe BOT
 ```
 ##### Additional info:
-The project was built and compiled using SDL2 v2.0.12, SDL2_ttf v2.0.15 and MinGW for Windows x64.
+The project was built and compiled using SDL2 v2.0.12, SDL2_ttf v2.0.15 and MinGW for ~~Windows x64~~.\
+ [**UPD:** I rebuilt the project using mingw32 and SDL2 version i686.
+Now it should run on Win32.\
+  For built Win64 app, see the previous commit.]
 <p><p><p>

 ### Requirements: